 We look forward to working with you and your city officials to be your natural gas provider.
-We make lives better for our customers by providing affordable energy for warm homes and efficient businesses, and we hope to do the same for you.
+We make lives better for our customers by providing affordable energy for warm homes and efficient businesses, and we're confident you'll enjoy our services.
 We’re proud of our employees’ performance to maintain a safe and reliable system while protecting the environment and sustaining communities.
-We’re confident you’ll enjoy these same services and benefits.

 We also know you’ll have questions along the way.
 Please feel free to review our website and the Q&A below.
 If you have more questions, you are welcome to call us at 801-324-1548.
 Thank you for your support.